irbowen/478notes/README.md

   - K(f) = { g such that g exists D(f) and g id cube-free }
 - The **co-kernel** of *k=f/c* is the cube *c*.
   - co-kernels are not unique
+- Kernel generation is accomplished through repeated weak division
+  - We will repeadetly divide by each term, until only cube-free expressions remain

 Example
   - F = abcd + abdce + efg